sylph01/project-asmr-slides/slides.md

 -->

 <!--
-We use a technique called "von Neumann whitening/debiasing", where we turn 10s into a 1, 01s into a 0, and discard 00s and 11s, instead of using the 0s and 1s directly from the output.
+Here we are getting the random bit from the hardware with rosc_hw arrow randombit.
+The randomness produced by the hardware may have some bias, so using that directly would be "Bad RNG".
+So to get "Good RNG", here we are using a technique called "von Neumann whitening/debiasing", where we turn 10s into a 1, 01s into a 0, and discard 00s and 11s, instead of using the 0s and 1s directly from the output.
-This decreases the bias of the output.
 -->

 ----